kjh1980/MoEngage-Docs/android.rst

 Step 1 - Enabling Google Cloud Messaging (GCM) in your Google API Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable Google Cloud Messaging (GCM) for Android, there are a few preliminary steps that must be taken.
+To enable Google Cloud Messaging (GCM) for Android, there are a few steps needed.
 You will first need to turn on the Google Cloud Messaging Services from `Google's API Console page`_.
 If you do you not have a Google API project yet, the following pop up will appear prompting you to create a project.